On The Spectrum Of Infinite Quantum Graphs: Lower bounds on the lowest positive eigenvalue

 \subsection{Symmetrisation techniques for isoperimetric inequalities}

-This section is devoted to generalising the ``principal'' isoperimetric inequalities for the eigenvalues of the Laplacian on a compact metric graph, namely, the inequalities due to Nicaise \cite{Nic87}, Friedlander \cite{Fri05}, and Band--L\'evy \cite{BanLev17}, to general locally finite graphs with finite length.
-While the inequalities themselves (see below) could be obtained via an approximation argument using surgery principles generalised to infinite graphs, a suitable compact exhaustion and Lemma~\ref{TheoremEigenvalueApproximation}, we will give a proof based on symmetrisation and the coarea formula.
-This more closely resembles the proofs of Friedlander and Band--L\'evy; the principal advantage is that this way we can characterise the respective cases of equality, which the approximation argument would not permit.
+We start with isoperimetric inequalities for the lowest positive eigenvalue of both Friedrichs and Neumann realisations of the Laplacian on an infinite metric graph $\Graph$.
+Our estimates extend several bounds only known in the case where $\Graph$ is compact.
+While the inequalities themselves could also be obtained via an approximation argument using surgery principles generalised to infinite graphs, a suitable compact exhaustion, and Lemma~\ref{TheoremEigenvalueApproximation}, we wish to go further and also identify the cases of equality.
+This requires somewhat more intricate proofs based on symmetrisation and the coarea formula, techniques going back to Friedlander~\cite{Fri05} and Band--L\'evy~\cite{BanLev17,BerKenKur17}.
+Indeed, the following extends \cite[Theorem~1]{Fri05} to the case of graphs with nonempty set of ends; its proof will be presented at the end of this subsection, after collecting a number of auxiliary results.